top of page

 Q: Have you tried anything new lately—techniques, plugins, or tools—that has helped you improve or inspired new ideas?

-Jay.
-I’m still very much a Novice when it comes to mixing.
-I’ve been working with my amazing friend and Producer Brian Skeel on a lot of the DRUMxWAVE material.
+Jay: I’m still a novice when it comes to mixing.
+I’ve been working with my amazing friend and producer Brian Skeel on much of the DRUMxWAVE material.
+I’ve learned a lot just by observing his work.
+Right now, I’m focusing on improving my static mixes, mastering the fundamentals, and working on my voice.

 Q: What was your favorite project to work on, and why?

-I can't thank Jay enough for his time and being a supporter of my work.
-He's really inspired me to keep going and more importantly support the synthwave community.
+I can't thank Jay enough for his time and support of my work.
+He has truly inspired me to keep going and, more importantly, to support the synthwave community.
+One of the best aspects of this project is the friendships I’ve made.

 You can support DRUMxWAVE here: